Chapter 173-557 WAC

 The Little Spokane River has an existing instream flow rule,

-rule area overlaps the Little Spokane River rule area.
-We amended the
+new rule area overlaps the Little Spokane River rule area.
+We

 Rule Adoption Documents and Timeline

-For the timeline of rulemaking steps required in state law:
+For the general rulemaking steps required in state law:

 Email Notices (ListServ) Sign up on an